Skip to the content

 • Osteopathy: We cover 100% of the costs up to €240 per year.

-• Health bonus: For every preventive measure or healthy activity, there is a €10 bonus -without limit.
+• Health bonus: You receive a €10 bonus for every preventive measure or healthy activity – with no limit.

 Discover all benefits

-Contribution rate - what you should know
+Contribution rate – what you need to know

-You can find an overview of current contribution rates and assessment limits here: Contribution rates & assessment limits | Contributions for employees
+An overview of current contribution rates and assessment thresholds can be found here: Contribution rates & assessment thresholds | Contributions for employees

 Become a member – step by step